flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 `r tab.simple("A hidden maintenance mode", tab.active=TRUE, tab.first=TRUE)`

 Once CB, the second stage bootloader, was reverse engineered, a new backdoor was discovered.
-One of the checks CB performs is comparing a string stored in CB's headers against checksums of NAND.
+One of the checks CB performs is comparing a string stored in CB's headers against checksums in NAND.
 Well, if that string (called 'pairing information') turns out to be all zeroes, then the check is skipped and the boot process continues while **ignoring the CPU key**.
 The only downside is that no update packets are applied and the Kernel ends up launching an alternative app called `MfgBootLauncher` (presumably used during manufacturing) instead of the Dashboard.

 Initially, this discovery didn't attract attention as it didn't seem to lead to any interesting development.
 However, this changed after Microsoft noticed mentions of `MfgBootLauncher` and subsequently released a new system update, which ended up attracting _too much attention_, even to the point this special 'manufacturing mode' became an opportunity to homebrew!